 The founders of Aereo discovered, or rather may have discovered, a loophole.
 Instead of directly streaming broadcast content that the company itself gathers from a single antenna, Aereo (available mostly in New York) sells the user a dime sized antenna that itself captures the broadcast signal, then transmits it to a remote DVR that sits on Aereo’s servers.
 From there the viewer can access the content almost immediately, or at a later time.

 The technological advantages of this Rube Goldberg-like system seem to be negligible, if they exist at all.
 The real purpose of the model is for Aereo to be able to claim that it isn’t retransmitting broadcast content.
-All Aereo is doing, according to its extremely clever lawyers, is renting you an antenna in providing remote DVR service in the cloud which you can access at your leisure.
+All Aereo is doing, according to its extremely clever lawyers, is renting you an antenna and providing remote DVR service in the cloud which you can access at your leisure.
 As a result, the company asserts, it is not providing a “public performance” of the broadcast material in the way that a cable company does under the terms of the federal Communications Act.
 It is simply allowing you, the viewer, to make private recording for your own private use -- and therefore need not get consent for retransmission or pay the cable companies a fee.

 The justices may not have understood the technology, but they did seem to grasp that all of Aereo’s share value depends on whether they buy this novel argument.
 They repeatedly pressed Aereo’s attorney on whether there was any technological virtue to the approach.
 David Frederick, representing Aereo, insisted that the firm benefited by not having to get permission to erect a large antenna in New York City.
 Then he claimed, manfully if a bit incomprehensibly, that the firm’s servers were modular, “almost like Lego pieces,” and that a start-up “in any cloud computing industry” benefited from a slow ramp-up.
 Why Aereo couldn’t still ramp up its servers on a modular basis if it used a single antenna was left unexplained.